-For business and leisure, living and commuting, Houston is one of the dynamic cities on the world canvas.
+For business and leisure, living, and commuting, Houston is one of the dynamic cities on the world canvas.
 With the proximity of the Southern Hemisphere and the infrastructure to meet the growing needs of many global interests, Houston has become an international location and one of the greatest cities in the world.
-Houston’s infrastructure is also bolstered by three airports, making it the sixth-largest airport system in the world and the largest trucking and rail system in the South, South Central, Midwest, and West America.
-More than 600 trucking companies operate from Houston, and two major railway systems operate 14 mainline tracks originating from Houston.
+The city’s infrastructure is also bolstered by three airports, making it the sixth-largest airport system in the world and the largest trucking and rail system in the South, South Central, Midwest, and West America.
+More than 600 trucking companies operate from Houston, and two major railway systems operate 14 mainline tracks originating from The city.

 Houston has a rich pool of highly-skilled, multilingual, multicultural workers.
 About 25 percent of adults have completed four years of college and are lagging behind the national average, while middle-age is three years below the national average.

 Houston, Texas is in East Texas on Gallstone Bay, near the Gulf Coast.
 About two hours from the Texas/Louisiana border.
 The city’s official nickname is “Space City” because NASA’s Space Centre is situated there.